 Greek Toilets — Toilets of the Mainland

 This page has modern Greek toilets on the mainland.
-See the Historical Toilets section of the menu at left for several categories of Ancient Greek toilets, and see the Greek Islands page for toilets of the Aegean Sea.
+See the Historical Toilets section of the site for several categories of Ancient Greek toilets, and see the Greek Islands page for toilets of the Aegean Sea.

 Greece is well to the east of the Paper Curtain, the Bowl-Bin Dividing Line.
 All toilet paper should be placed in the waste bin and not put into the toilet.
 Click here for further details on this important tissue issue.